dmbarbour/wikilon/docs/Compression.md

 What else can we do?

-Well, one idea is to apply a dictionary compression prior to the ABC streaming pass, using something like:
+Well, one idea is to apply a *private* dictionary compression prior to the ABC streaming pass, using something like:

         0xFD a b c

-A header byte (which is invalid UTF-8) plus three dictionary index bytes in base192.
-This could allow me to build a large (up to seven million elements) internal yet Wikilon instance specific dictionary for efficient storage purposes across all input histories, texts, and so on.
-In addition, this dictionary could be useful to mine for ABCD candidates.
+Here the header byte is invalid UTF-8, allowing us to escape the UTF-8 stream to access a dictionary.
+The three dictionary index bytes in base192 will follow.
+This allows me to build a large dictionary, up to seven million elements.
+Words should have minimum ABC size 12 to 16 to ensure effective compression of 70% or higher; in practice, I expect many will be much larger.

 Unlike the mutable AO dictionary, I cannot edit a word in this dictionary after I use it.
 I might be able to GC a word that goes unused for a long enough time, but that will be rare due to keeping histories.
 So I should be conservative.
 My idea for this is to pursue just a few candidate words at a time, i.e. to build the 7M dictionary very gradually based on observed frequencies on a relatively large scale.
 And I should require a minimum size before compression, of perhaps 16 bytes in the original UTF-8 encoding.

-Such a dictionary might also be very useful for stream compression, e.g. using `0xFC a b c DynLen Value` when first defining a word then `0xFD a b c` to reuse it.
+Such a dictionary might also be very useful for stream compression, e.g. using `0xFC a b c DynLen Value` to define a new word idempotently, then `0xFD a b c` to reuse it.
 (The undefined elements of UTF-8 are proving excellent for this sort of feature!)
+In this streaming case, we can assume base 256 on read even if we write in base 192.

-(Note: We MUST NOT share the full internal dictionary, since that could be a big security hole that would be difficult to patch.
-Similarly, we cannot allow external entities to query for individual words.
-But sharing a word when we first use it within a given stream/session is fine because we're already sharing the content of that word.)
+(Note: We MUST NOT directly share a Wikilon internal dictionary, because said dictionary may encode some private information.
+But it's always okay to share a word for which we're about to send a definition anyway, since that does not change how much security sensitive information the client receives.
+They only learn a little extra about the frequency with which a given substream shows up.)

 If accepted, this gives us five layers of compression:

 * ABC base16 (`bdfghjkmnpqstxyz`) to `0xF8 (0..253) (3..256 octets)`
 * LZSS compression plus literals aggregation (to limit expansion)
-* Wikilon local dictionary (`0xFD a b c`; base 192 - 7M elements)
+* Wikilon private dictionary (`0xFD a b c`; base 192 - 7M elements)
 * ABCD (global standardized dictionary; extended UTF-8 range)
 * ABC resources `{#secureHashCiphertextSecureHashBytecode}` if reused

 If applied correctly, these five layers of compression should be mostly orthogonal to one another, operating at different scales in space/time.
 They should stack and augment one another effectively, though not perfectly.
 And worst-case expansion is effectively limited.